acgrissom/2016-ml-course/assignments/week3.md

     (h)  What is the prior in the IG function and how is it estimated?

     (i)  The arg max function in the Naïve Bayes formula returns C.  What is it?
-How would it differ if, instead, the max function were used?
+What would the max function return, if it were used instead of arg max?

     (j) What reason do the authors give for the inconclusive results of boosted SVMs?